Shutdown looming, Congress and White House seek budget deal

 Schumer has kept a low profile, avoiding stoking a battle with the unpredictable Trump.
 One potential resolution is to include money for Gateway but not specifically earmark it for the project.

 There's also a continuing battle over Trump's long-promised U.S.-Mexico border wall.
-While Trump traveled to California on Tuesday to inspect prototypes for the wall, what's pending now is $1.6 billion for earlier designs involving sections in Texas that double as levees and 14 miles of replacement fencing in San Diego.
+While Trump traveled to California last week to inspect prototypes for the wall, what's pending now is $1.6 billion for earlier designs involving sections in Texas that double as levees and 14 miles (23 kilometers) of replacement fencing in San Diego.

 It appears Democrats may be willing to accept wall funding, but they are battling hard against Trump's demands for big increases for immigration agents and detention beds they fear would enable wide-scale roundups of immigrants illegally living in the U.S.